thindil/steamsky/README.md

   for debug mode build or for release mode: `gprbuild -XMode=release`.
 You can also use build script `build.sh`.
 Command: `./build.sh debug` will build the game in debug mode.
-Command: `.build.sh release` will build the game in release mode and put all needed files in *others/Output/release* directory.
+Command: `.build.sh release` will build the game in release mode and put all needed files in *usr* directory in the main source code directory.

 ### Build unit tests